HAECHI-LABS/vvisp-sample/vvisp.md

 # VVISP tutorial - start a project

-to start a project with `vvisp`, you should make an empty directory and run `vvisp init` in the directory.
+To start a project with `vvisp`, you should make an empty directory and run `vvisp init` in the directory.

 ```shell
 $ mkdir vvisp-tutorial